 Fifteen years ago, it was the advice I gave to clients.
 Fifteen years ago, I would have told Bob and Susie the same four things.
 Because that’s how I had been taught by my graduate school professors and therapy mentors.

-For the first two or three years of my practice, this was the approach I used.
+For the first two or three years of my practice, this was the “healing marriage” approach I used.
 It is one of my deepest regrets as I look back on my therapy career.
 Why?
-Because this advice, this popular Christian approach to adultery, is wrong.
+Because this popular Christian approach to adultery, is wrong.
 It’s wrong, wrong, wrong, wrong!

 This advice is certainly well meaning.
 But it doesn’t work.
 It damages individuals.
 It damages marriages that can’t afford to be damaged more than they already are.
 And most of all, it’s not biblical.